Electroblob77/Wizardry-Wiki/Home.md

 _This wiki is currently under construction.
 Please check back for updates!_

 This wiki explains everything there is to know about wizardry, including gameplay mechanics, blocks and items, every single spell, configuring the mod, and information for developers.
-Click on the links below or on the menu to the right to get started!
+Click on the images below or on the menu to the right to navigate!

 | [![](https://media.forgecdn.net/attachments/202/409/2016-10-14_16.png)](https://github.com/Electroblob77/Wizardry/wiki/Getting-Started) | [![](https://media.forgecdn.net/attachments/202/396/2016-10-14_16.png)](https://github.com/Electroblob77/Wizardry/wiki/Spells) |
 |---|---|